 On 16 August 2017 the Defence Force Remuneration Tribunal (DFRT) sat to consider the Offer made by the Commonwealth and ADF for the ADF Workplace Remuneration Arrangement (WRA) 2017-2020.
 Basically, the Offer called for an annual increase in ADF Remuneration of 2% per annum in each of the three years.

-That revised Offer followed extensive national lobbying by the DFWA which argued against the initial Offer that included “offets” including loss of leave entitlements for ADF members.
-The DFWA was vermently opposed to the concerpt of offets and as a direct result of our lobbying and the national outcy that resulted, the Commonwealth and ADF submitted a new Offer for the Tribunal to consider, which deleted any reference to Offsets.
+That revised Offer followed extensive national lobbying by the DFWA which argued against the initial Offer that included “offsets” including loss of leave entitlements for ADF members.
+DFWA was vehemently opposed to the concept of offsets and as a direct result of our lobbying and the national outcry that resulted, the Commonwealth and ADF submitted a new Offer for the Tribunal to consider, which deleted any reference to Offsets.

 a.
 The proposed new 2/2/2% offer was at best marginally acceptable, as on the (then) current projections it would in all probably result in a diminution of spending power for most ADF families, and particularly for those on lower pay grades.